01 About the Program

 In the unlikely event that we can’t find you a placement, we will work with you to identify the next steps, which may involve a deferral to a subsequent cohort of the LDP.

 I don’t have a Bachelor’s degree but I have career experience.
 Can I still apply?

 To be eligible for the Leadership Development Program, you must be qualified at a Bachelor degree level in a discipline other than teaching and able to enrol in at least two learning areas – which are the subjects you’re qualified to teach.

 We are not able to take experience into account when determining learning areas.

 Where will I be placed?

-We place Associates exclusively in schools serving low socioeconomic communities, working in the regions and communities that need the most support.
-We currently operate in Victoria, Western Australia, Tasmania, the Northern Territory, South Australia, and NSW.
-If you receive an offer to join the program, you will be invited to share your location preferences with us – but the more flexible you are, the more likely we will be able to successfully find a placement.
+We place Associates exclusively in schools serving low socioeconomic communities, working in the areas that need the most support.
+We currently operate in Victoria, Western Australia, Tasmania, the Northern Territory, and South Australia.
+If you receive an offer to join the program, you’ll be invited to share your location preferences with us.
+The more flexible you are, the more likely you are to be placed.